DavidNeurieder/Forgepost/README.md

   the dashboard to create a reviewable draft; title/tags read from front matter), opt-in comments (disabled by default) with moderation, RSS, full-text search (SQLite FTS5, with as-you-type prefix matching and snippet highlighting), and one clean theme.
+SEO is first-class: per-post social cards (Open Graph/Twitter image + dimensions, canonical, JSON-LD) and a site-wide **default image** you can upload in Settings as the fallback.
 - **Per-block analytics** — privacy-lean browser tracking (banded scroll depth, completion, read time, block impressions), estimated reach and drop-off per block, honestly labeled ("estimated") because blockers and JS-disabled